NLO and off-shell effects in top quark mass determinations: Phenomenological study of observables sensitive to the top quark mass

 where $p_l$ denotes the four-momentum of the lepton and $p_b$ the four-momentum of the $b$-jet.
 As there are two top quarks, there are also two possible \mlb\ values per event.
 Since experimentally, it is not possible to reconstruct the $b$-quark charge on an event-by-event basis with sufficient accuracy, one also needs a criterion to assign a pair of a charged lepton and a $b$-jet as the one stemming from the same top quark decay.
-Following~\cite{Aaboud:2016igd}, the algorithm applied here is to choose that $(l^+b\text{-jet},\,l^-b\text{-jet}')$ pairing which minimizes the sum of the two \mlb\ values per event.
-Finally, the \mlb\ observable used in the analysis is the mean of the two \mlb\ values per event obtained when applying the above procedure. \item $m_{T2}$: for the $b \bar{b} 2l 2\nu$ final state the kinematic variable $m_{T2}$~\cite{Lester:1999tx,Barr:2003rg} is defined as
+Following~\cite{Aaboud:2016igd}, the algorithm applied here is to choose that $(l^+b\text{-jet},\,l^-b\text{-jet}')$ pairing which minimises the sum of the two \mlb\ values per event.
+Finally, the \mlb\ observable used in the analysis is the mean of the two \mlb\ values per event obtained when applying the above procedure.